 e.
 Literature Citations: Please include a typical literature citation section at the end of the Research Strategy (not included in the page limit).

 f.
 Budget may be submitted on the NIH SF 424 forms or can be a line item listing and should include applicant’s salary (show total salary as well as 75% requested) along with the current fringe benefit rate which can be found on the Emory Office of Sponsored Programs website.
-Also include a technical budget of $25,000 per year (which should include $10,000 in year one for MSCR tuition for applicants who propose to complete the MSCR program as part of clinical training) and a budget justification of no more than two pages.
+Also include a technical budget of $25,000 per year (which should include $10,000 in year one for MSCR tuition for applicants who propose to complete the MSCR program, and $2,500 per year maximum for travel.
+KL2 scholars should plan to attend annual Southeast Regional Clinical and Translational Science Conference and Translational Science meeting in Washington, DC.) and a budget justification of no more than two pages.
 Do not include items not allowed on Federal Grants such as software, books, and administrative support staff (ask if uncertain).

 g.
 Letters of Support from the lead mentor and Department Chair - The letter from the Department Chair must guarantee that the applicant will have protected time (equivalent to the salary support provided by the program) to carry out clinical research training if accepted into the KL2 program.
 If the candidate is in the Department of Medicine, a letter from the Division Director is required in lieu of or in addition to the Department Chair.
 The lead mentor’s letter should reflect willingness to serve as mentor for the candidate, the mentor's assessment of the candidate, prior trainees he/she has mentored, a brief summary of the applicant’s research proposal, and a brief summary of plans for mentoring and enhancing the research capabilities of the applicant.
 If there are co-mentors, consultants and/or collaborators, the commitment and role of these individuals should be clearly stated.
 The mentor should include detailed information on what portion of the applicant’s time will be devoted to clinical activities and what will be the clinical activities and responsibilities once accepted into the K program.
 The K program requires a minimum of 75% protected effort (50% minimum for surgery department faculty).
 Letters of support for the candidate from applicant’s proposed advisory committee members are also required.
 Note: these are not letters of recommendation but rather letters of support to mentor the candidate.